transitland/www-transit-land/documentation/onestop-id-scheme/index.md

 <img src="images/geohash_operator_focal_point.png" alt="map showing a geohash bounding box surrounded by its eight neighbors" width="600">

-3. an abbreviated name that's short but understandable.
-The only punctuation that is allowed are tildes (`~`) to indicate word breaks.
-The name doesn't have to be unique across the whole world, but it must be unique within the bounding box of the particular geohash.

 Onestop IDs are case insensitive.
-We recommend using lower case internally in your systems.
-When displaying IDs for users, feel free to capitalize for readability.
+It is recommended to use lower case internally in your systems.
+When displaying IDs for users, you can capitalize for readability.

 Onestop IDs should be no longer than 64 characters.